Mind-Boggling Feats: Memory Athletes Stun Global Audience at IAM World Memory Championship 2023 | www.lokmattimes.com

 Mind-Boggling Feats: Memory Athletes Stun Global Audience at IAM World Memory Championship 2023

-PNN Navi Mumbai (Maharashtra) [India], December 4: Brain Infinite, the organizing body approved by the International Association of Memory ...
+Navi Mumbai (Maharashtra) [India], December 5: Brain Infinite, the organizing body approved by the International Association of Memory (IAM), orchestrated ...

 State Bank of India, the title sponsor of the event, played a crucial role in the success of the championship.